QAPPTeam/QAPPTeam-slate/source/index.html.md

         })
 };
 ```
-Creates a study according to the Study model and saves it to the studies collection of the database.
+Creates a study according to the [study model](#study-model) and saves it to the studies collection of the database.

 ## get all studies
 ```javascript